4.2.5 The AAT review process

 Parties to a review

-If the decision being reviewed is an objection decision regarding penalties, or an extension of time decision made by the Registrar (i.e. it is an AAT first review), then generally only the applicant and the Registrar will be parties to the review.
+If the decision being reviewed is an objection decision regarding penalties, or an extension of time decision made by the Registrar (that is, it is an AAT first review), then generally only the applicant and the Registrar will be parties to the review.

 Any person whose interests are affected by the objection decision can apply in writing to the AAT to be made a party to the review (AAT Act section 30(1A)).
 The applicant would need to identify how their interests will be affected and why they should be a party to the review.